socrata/dev.socrata.com/docs/authentication.md

 where CODE is an authorization code that you will use later.

-If your `redirect_uri` contain a querystring, it will be preserved, and the `code` parameter will be added onto the end of it.
+If your `redirect_uri` contains a querystring, it will be preserved, and the `code` parameter will be added onto the end of it.
 Likewise, if you provide the optional `state` parameter in the original redirect to `/authenticate`, it will be preserved and sent back to you.

 Now that the user has authorized your application, the next step is to retrieve an `access_token` so that you can perform operations on their behalf.
 You can do this by making the following `POST` request from your server: